tyleryoungblood/sf-movie-locations/README.md

 - Pull movie poster data from a separate API (perhaps [themoviedb.org](https://www.themoviedb.org/) and display the poster for a selected film in the upper corner of the screen.

-- Fix z-index issue on map popup
+- Fix z-index issue on map popup.

 ### Installation

 - Clone the repo and run `npm install`.
-- Load the `dist/index.html` file in any browser (the index references the concatenated css and js files in that exist dist, not root)
+- Load the `dist/index.html` file in any browser (the index references the concatenated css and js files in that exist dist, not root).
 - Gulp Commands:
-  - `gulp` (default) minifies and pushes changes to /dist
+  - `gulp` (default) minifies and pushes changes to /dist.
   - `gulp deploy` deploys to Github Pages - you'd have to set up your own gh-pages branch to get this to work.